-- Heating mode refrigerant temperature ranges: Liquid = 75-118°F; High Pressure Vapor = 95-220°F - Cooling mode refrigerant temperature ranges: Liquid = 75-118°F; Low Pressure Vapor = 40-90°F
+- Heating mode refrigerant temperature ranges: Liquid, 75-118°F; High Pressure Vapor, 95-220°F. - Cooling mode refrigerant temperature ranges: Liquid, 75-118°F; Low Pressure Vapor.
+40-90°F.

 All insulation joints must be glued with no air gaps.
-Insulation material must fit snugly against the refrigeration pipe with no air space between it and the pipe. $\bigcirc$ Do not allow insulation passing through pipe hangers, inside conduit, and/or sleeves to be compressed.
+Insulation material must fit snugly against the refrigeration pipe with no air space between it and the pipe.
+Insulation passing through pipe hangers, inside conduit, and/or sleeves must not be compressed.
 Protect insulation inside hangers and supports with a second layer.
-All pipe insulation exposed to the sun and outdoor elements must be properly protected with PVC, aluminum vapor barrier, or alternatively placed in a weather-resistant enclosure such as a pipe rack with a top cover; and meet local codes.
+All pipe insulation exposed to the sun and outdoor elements must be properly protected with PVC, aluminum vapor barrier, or alternatively placed in a weather-resistant enclosure such as a pipe rack with a top cover; or meet local codes.
+LG-provided Y-branches are shipped from the factory with pre-formed peel-and-stick foam insulation jackets, with a 1.84 lb./ft.3 density, 1/2 inch thickness, and meet UL94 MF-1 flammability.